eltobito/devart-template/project_posts/2014-03-26-Some-drafts.md

-Here some image I produce with the data I use to create the artwork
+Here some image I produce with the data I use to create the artwork.
+A god portion of my creative process

 ![Example Image](../project_images/Draf.png?raw=true "Example Image")